SaurabhWhadgar/webdriverio_tests/README.md

-# fly-integration-tests
+# Webdriverio Example Suite
-end to end integration tests of Flywheel
+an example of an automated intergration test suite using webdriverio

 ### setup